 Blue Pottery Of Jaipur Facts And History

 Jaipur, Rajasthan is one of the most culturally rich cities in India with an exquisite history that brought around an era of skilled craftsmen and artisans.
-One of such crafts and craftsmen were the potters skilled in the art of Blue pottery, a form of pottery that is extremely lavish, and extravagant.
+One of such crafts and craftsmen was the potters skilled in the art of Blue pottery, a form of pottery that is extremely lavish, and extravagant.

 The Art of blue pottery came to Jaipur from Persia and Afghanistan via Mughal Courts.
 The dough to form the pottery is made by mixing 6 ingredients quartz stone powder, powdered glass, Katira Gond powder, Multani Mitti, and Saaji, and water.
 The blue color or greenish-blue color is obtained by the combination of crude copper oxide with salt or sugar in a furnace and then filtering it for use and the dark ultramarine color is obtained from cobalt oxide.